Abduction and related offences

 Committed for trial

 An outcome of a committal hearing where a defendant enters a not guilty plea to at least one charge and is transferred to a Higher Criminal Court to stand trial.
 This process is regarded as a method of finalisation for the Magistrates' Criminal Court and a method of initiation into a Higher Criminal Court level.

 An order requiring a person to undertake a specified number of hours of unpaid work for the community.

 Non-custodial orders that require a person to perform work within the community or report to a person nominated by the court (for example a corrections officer).
 Examples of sentence types included in this category are: Community Service Orders, Probation Orders and Treatment Orders.

 Separate tiers of the court system which are established under legislation and have certain prescribed powers.
 Court levels can be distinguished from one another on the basis of the extent of their legal powers (see Jurisdiction).
 Court levels include Court of Summary Jurisdiction, Intermediate Court and Supreme Court.
 The names assigned to each of these court levels varies across Australia.

 Court of Petty Sessions

 Court of Summary Jurisdiction

-Sentences imposed on a defendant requiring a person to have restricted liberty for a specified period of time while living within the community.
-Includes: intensive corrections orders, home detention and other custody in the community.
+An order requiring a person to have restricted liberty for a specified period of time while living within the community.
+Includes Intensive Corrections Orders, Home Detention and Community Custody Centres.

 Dangerous or negligent acts endangering persons